rodeloescueta/attio-api/memory-bank/activeContext.md

 2. Start implementing the Braintree service for payment links
 3. Begin development of the subscription creation flow
 4. Create client object schema in Attio with necessary IDs
+5. Create routes for proposal and quote views
+6. Implement secure URL generation for client access
+7. Design and implement proposal view template
+8. Fetch and display service data from Attio in templates

 ### Medium-term (Next 2 Weeks)